hanelske/NRT/_pages/team.md

   image: Antennae_gal.jpg
 ---

-The NRT design team consist of staff from LJMU and IAC.
+The NRT design team consists of staff from Liverpool John Moores University (LJMU), the Instituto de Astrofisica de Canarias (IAC) and the National Astronomical Research Institute of Thailand (NARIT).

 Below is a brief bio and photo of each of the team members.

 # LJMU